 Applicants will be judged based on level of demonstrated interest in the field of toxicologic pathology, letters of recommendation and CV.
 In addition to an engraved plaque, the awardee will receive a $5,000.00 monetary award for such purposes as they deem appropriate.
-While attendance at the next STP Annual Symposium the year of receipt is not a requirement, should the awardee be in attendance, they will be recognized during the Awards & Recognition Ceremony at the STP Annual Meeting.
-Award acknowledgement will be included on the STP website and in the annual meeting issue of Toxicologic Pathology.
+While attendance at the next STP Annual Symposium the year of receipt is not a requirement, should the awardee be in attendance, they will be recognized during the Awards & Recognition Ceremony at the STP Annual Symposium.
+Award acknowledgement will be included on the STP website and in the annual symposium issue of Toxicologic Pathology.

-Student Travel Awards are available to Graduate Students for participation in the STP Annual Meeting.
+Student Travel Grants are available to undergraduate and graduate students for participation in the STP Annual Symposium.
 Each of the students who are chosen will receive a stipend (approximately $1,000—varies yearly) to defray travel and lodging costs associated with attending the convention, complimentary meeting registration, and complimentary STP student membership for the following year.
-Recipients will be recognized at a special event at the Combined Annual Meeting.
+Recipients will be recognized at the Award and Recognition Ceremony at the Annual Symposium.

-The Society of Toxicologic Pathology (STP) is pleased to offer the STP Modular Course Scholarship to eligible students and trainees with demonstrated interest in the field of toxicologic pathology.
+The Society of Toxicologic Pathology (STP) is pleased to offer the STP Modular Course Student Travel Grant to eligible students and trainees with demonstrated interest in the field of toxicologic pathology.
 This scholarship is intended to cultivate those interests by exposing trainees to in-depth applicable knowledge in subspecialties of Toxicologic Pathology, while also facilitating interactions and networking opportunities for trainees interested in pursuing a career in Toxicologic Pathology.
-Applications are due July 31, 2017.
+Applications are due August 15.

-The awardee will receive a cash award in the amount of $2000.00 to further his or her training and education in the field of toxicologic pathology, plus complimentary STP annual meeting registration and complimentary STP student membership for the following year will be provided to qualified student awardees.
+The awardee will receive a $2,000 monetary award to further their training and education in the field of toxicologic pathology.
+In addition, complimentary STP student membership for the following year will be provided to qualified student awardees.
 To qualify for student membership, individuals must be enrolled full time or part time in a professional veterinary or medical training program, or a graduate degree, residency or postdoctoral training program.
-The awardee will be recognized during the Awards Ceremony at the STP Annual Meeting.
+The awardee will be recognized during the Awards and Recognition Ceremony at the STP Annual Symposium.
 Applicants are required to submit a published (or accepted for publication) manuscript from a peer-reviewed journal consisting of original work involving clinical or experimental research that relates to toxicologic pathology.

 Eligible trainees are individuals working on an academic degree, or in a training or residency program, in the field of experimental or toxicologic pathology or a related discipline (to include, but not limited to, veterinary students, pathology residents [veterinary or medical] and/or MS or PhD students).
 Candidates who have recently completed (within 12 months of the application deadline) their graduate studies are also eligible, but must have been enrolled in a program at the time the data were collected.
-Attendance at the next STP Annual Symposium in the year the award is presented is required.
-The Charles Capen Award is based on a published first author manuscript within the past year or an accepted pending manuscript in the field of toxicological pathology, as well as a letter of recommendation, personal statement, and CV.
+Attendance at the STP Annual Symposium in the year the award is presented is required.
+The Charles Capen Award is based on a published first-author manuscript within the past year or a currently accepted manuscript in the field of toxicological pathology, as well as on a letter of recommendation, personal statement, and CV.
 Please see specific instructions below on how to apply.

 IATP was established in 1999.
 Its purpose is to recognize and accredit toxicologic pathologists whose work affects the public welfare throughout the world.
 Fellows of IATP are scientists who have achieved expert status in the practice of toxicologic pathology through scientific leadership and innovation which benefits society and their profession.
 Accreditation in IATP is based on formal training in pathology, demonstrated achievement, proven ability, continuing practice and expertise.
 Agencies, universities and other organizations regularly seek out IATP Fellows to serve as guest lecturers, panel experts, and consultants.
 For more information on IATP please visit the IATP website.

-The STP/TEPSS Student Award was created to encourage students interested in research and/or careers in the field of Toxicologic Pathology.
-The recipient will receive $500 from the CTPVSS, and a free STP Annual Meeting registration, complimentary student membership to STP for the following year, and $2,000 to be used for lodging and travel to the STP Annual Meeting, which generally takes place in June each year.
+The STP/CTPVSS Student Award was created to encourage students interested in research and/or careers in the field of Toxicologic Pathology.
+The recipient will receive $500 from the CTPVSS, and a free STP Annual Meeting registration, free student membership to STP for one year, and $1,500 from STP to be used towards lodging and travel to the STP Annual Symposium, which will be held in June each year.

-The recipient of the STP/TEPSS Student Award will be announced at the TEPSS Luncheon during the Society of Toxicology (SOT) Annual Meeting, and will be acknowledged at a special event at the Combined Annual Meeting, with the STP monetary award presented at or immediately following the STP Annual Symposium.
+The recipient of the STP/CTPVSS Student Award will be announced at the CTPVSS Luncheon during the SOT Annual Meeting, and will be acknowledged at the STP Annual Symposium, with the monetary award presented at or immediately following the STP Annual Symposium.
 Awardees are expected to present their work at the CTPVSS virtual meeting.

-See the SOT TEPSS website for more information.
+See the SOT CTPVSS website for more information.